Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 Science Storms @ The Museum of Science and Industry Chicago

-This Labor Day weekend, uncover massive dinosaur skeletons and an ancient Egyptian tomb at the Field Museum, located on Chicago’s famous Museum Campus
+This Labor Day weekend, uncover massive dinosaur skeletons and an ancient Egyptian tomb at the Field Museum, located on Chicago’s famous Museum Campus.
+Or check out the nearby Shedd Aquarium, Art Institute of Chicago, or the Adler Planetarium.

 Hit the beach